Multi-Agent Collaborative Reward Design for Enhancing Reasoning in Reinforcement Learning: Introduction

 In particular, the proposed CRM comprises three components: (i) \textbf{Collaborative Reward Modeling}.
 Instead of one black-box score, distributed agents evaluate each policy rollout from complementary perspectives.
 Their signals include both global evaluators (e.g., ranker- or embedding-based similarity rewards) and agent-specific assessments (e.g., reasoning quality, format adherence, stability diagnostics).
 These are combined into a collaborative reward with adaptive weights. (ii) \textbf{Centralized Reward Aggregation}.
 A centralized aggregator fuses the collaborative reward with auxiliary enhancements, balancing factors such as step-wise correctness, agreement among agents, and repetition penalties.
 The result is a single training reward that preserves multi-dimensional feedback while remaining compatible with standard RL pipelines. (iii) \textbf{Policy and Value Updates}.
 We optimize the policy with advantage-based updates and fit a value function to the centralized reward.
 This design shapes learning with multi-perspective feedback, aiming to improve robustness and sample efficiency without requiring extra human annotations beyond those used to train the constituent evaluators.

-To facilitate research, we release RewardBench, a benchmark and training suite aligned with the collaborative reward model.
-It provides datasets and tasks with multi‑dimensional preference signals for training the agents and evaluating end‑to‑end performance in settings that jointly require correctness, helpfulness, and safety—offering a practical testbed for modular, explainable reward modeling.
+We evaluate CRM on RewardBench, a benchmark suite providing datasets and tasks with multi-dimensional preference signals for evaluating end-to-end performance in settings that jointly require correctness, helpfulness, and safety.
 Experiments on GSM8K and RewardBench show that CRM substantially improves reasoning accuracy and robustness while maintaining or improving dialogue quality and safety.

 Our contributions are as follows: